-Application Deadlines: Applications are due at least three weeks prior to the event date - earlier submission is encouraged.
+Deadlines: Applications are due at least three weeks prior to the event date – earlier submission is encouraged.
+Late submissions may be considered on a case-by-case basis.

 - Graduate students should be principally involved in planning the event and also be the primary target audience.